 - Additional aromas: Along with fruity notes, riesling has other flowery or earthy flavors like jasmine, citrus blossom, ginger, honey, honeycomb, beeswax and rubber.

-- Aged flavors: An aged riesling will have a slight smell of petrol, diesel or lanolin.
+- Aged flavors: An aged riesling will have a slight smell of gasoline, diesel or lanolin.

 - Alcohol content: The alcohol content in riesling wine is generally low, making it a pleasant wine to drink even in larger quantities.